Thakurjii/PenPal/README.md

 * Send Gmail using Command Line.
 * Simple, Fast and Efficient.
-* Available for Linux as well as mac.
+* Available for Windows as well as Linux.

 ---------------